m3dev/gokart/docs/task_settings.rst

 ``rerun`` parameter will look at the dependent tasks up to one level.

-Example: Suppose we have a Task{A,B,C} that has already been executed.
-Suppose we have TaskC as an endpoint and depend on it using requires.
+Example: Suppose we have a straight line pipeline composed of TaskA, TaskB and TaskC,  and TaskC is an endpoint of this pipeline.
+We also suppose that all the tasks have already been executed.

 - TaskA(rerun=True)  ->  TaskB  ->  TaskC    # not rerunning
 - TaskA  ->  TaskB(rerun=True)  ->  TaskC    # reruning TaskB and TaskC